 The American Automobile Association (AAA) has prepared a travel forecast for Memorial Day 2015.
-According to their research and surveys, 37.2 million Americans will be traveling this Memorial Day weekend, that’s a 4.7 percent increase from last year (35.5 million).
-Of the 37.2 million travelers, 88.6 percent will be taking road trips, 7 percent will book airplane tickets, and 4.4 percent will take other transportation like buses and boats.
+According to their research and surveys, 42.3 million Americans will be traveling this Memorial Day weekend, that’s a huge increase over the last years.
+Of the 42.3 million travelers, 88.6 percent will be taking road trips, 7 percent will book airplane tickets, and 4.4 percent will take other transportation like buses and boats.

 Previous travel forecasts have found that most Americans use this Memorial weekend to visit family and friends (59 percent) or dine out (53 percent).
 Other popular activities include shopping (39 percent), going to the beach (36 percent), and sightseeing (32 percent).

-If you’re looking for fun activities without , take a look at these Mindful Memorial weekend suggestions:
+If you’re looking for fun activities, take a look at these Mindful Memorial weekend suggestions: